alirezarayani/spring/spring-ioc/Help.md

 getBean() method while ApplicationContext instantiates singleton bean when the container is started, It doesn't wait for getBean() method to be called.

+Both BeanFactory and ApplicationContext provides a way to get a bean from Spring IOC container by calling getBean("bean name")

 ---

 ## What is Configuration Metadata?